guimatheus92/node-red-homeassistant-three-way/README.md

 ### Node-RED Flow

-1. After everything is done, click on `Run Main Function` button to generate a Node-RED Flow JSON
+1. After everything is done, click on `Generate NodeRED JSON` button to generate a Node-RED Flow JSON.
+The file will be generated and downloaded automatically.

 ![alt text](media/nodered-flow.png)